it-at-m/Praktikumsplaner/doc/docs/features/Praktikumsplaetze.md

 When clicking the `SPEICHERN` button, the data is sent.
 A green notification appears if it was successful, if not a red error will appear.

+## Edition
+It is possible to update [Praktikumsstellen](../glossary.md#praktikumsstelle) in the overview of [Praktikumsstellen](../glossary.md#praktikumsstelle) by clicking the `Bearbeiten` button, marked with a pencil.

+This feature is only available for [örtliche Ausbildungsleitungen](./../glossary.md#ortliche-ausbildungsleitung).

 ## Deletion
 It is possible to delete [Praktikumsstellen](../glossary.md#praktikumsstelle) in the overview of [Praktikumsstellen](../glossary.md#praktikumsstelle) by clicking the delete button, marked with a trash can.

+This feature is only available for [örtliche Ausbildungsleitungen](./../glossary.md#ortliche-ausbildungsleitung).

 ## Additional Information